hahmadi82/iOS-WebService/README.md

     [[NSNotificationCenter defaultCenter] addObserver:self selector:@selector(methodUsingParsedData:) name:@"className" object:nil];

  2) This class must also define methodUsingParsedData to receive and use the data once the api request is completed.
- Initializing the WebService object in the following way:
+ Initialize the WebService object in the following way:

     WebService *ws = [[WebService alloc] initWithObjectName:@"className"];